-You can use local adjustment tools like the Adjustment Brush, Radial Filter or Graduated Filter to make area-specific adjustments.
-For example, you can use a Graduated Filter to make the sky bluer or with the local adjustment brush soften wrinkles, or create special lighting or color effects in certain areas.
-The Cloning and Spot Removal Brush will fix blemishes and under eye circles, remove a garbage can or other unwanted object.
+You can use local adjustment tools like the Adjustment Brush, Radial Filter, or Graduated Filter to make area-specific adjustments.
+For example, you can use a Graduated Filter to make the sky bluer or with the local adjustment brush soften wrinkles or create special lighting or color effects in certain areas.
+The Cloning and Spot Removal Brush will fix blemishes and under-eye circles, and remove a garbage can or other unwanted object.

 Aside from the Print Module, these other modules are not used anywhere near as much as the Library and Develop Modules, though they certainly offer some conveniences.

 Print gives you options for printing your images on your own printer or adjusting settings to export them for printing online.
 Soft proofing lets you preview how an image will look when printed.
 It changes the image background to white and shows colors based on the output device.